edgexfoundry/edgex-docs/design/legacy-design/device-service/discovery.md

 * Optionally, a description string
 * Optionally, a list of label strings

+The filtered device addition function will take as an argument a collection of structs containing the above data.
+An implementation may choose to make one call per discovered device, but implementors are encouraged to batch the devices if practical, as in future EdgeX versions it will be possible for the SDK to create all required new devices in a single call to core-metadata.

-**Rationale:** *An alternative design would have the implementation function return a collection of discovered devices to the SDK.
+**Rationale:** *An alternative design would have the implementation function return the collection of discovered devices to the SDK.
 Using a callback mechanism instead has the following advantages:*

-* *Avoids collection processing in languages without builtin support for such, eg C*
-* *Allows for asynchronous operation, where the DS implementation initiates discovery and returns immediately, then when results come back (eg, from a network), handler functions in the implementation call the filtered device addition function themselves*
+* *Allows for asynchronous operation.
+In this mode the DS implementation will intiate discovery and return immediately.
+For example discovery may be initiated by sending a broadcast packet.
+Devices will then send return packets indicating their existence.
+The thread handling inbound network traffic can on receipt of such packets call the filtered device addition function directly.*
 * *Allows DS implementations where devices self-announce to call the filtered device addition function independent of the discovery process*

 ### Filtered Device Addition